Gravitational radiation for extreme mass ratio inspirals to the 14th post-Newtonian order

-The EMRIs contain more generic systems such as eccentric and inclined orbits of a test particle around a Kerr black hole.
+The EMRIs contain more generic systems such as eccentric and inclined orbits of a test particle around a Kerr black hole (see Ref.~\citen{ref:TMSS1996} for an application to a spinning particle).
+The orbital velocity at ISCO can be larger when the black hole is rotating.
 If the orbits become more generic, one needs a larger number of wave modes, which will contain higher frequency contributions than the case in this work.
-Thus, for more generic orbits we have to compute higher PN orders than 14PN in order to achieve good agreement with the numerical waveforms.
+Thus, for more generic orbits around a Kerr black hole we have to compute higher PN orders than 14PN in order to achieve good agreement with the numerical waveforms.
 Since the formalism adopted in this work is systematic and does not have theoretical issues to compute higher PN order, in principle one can compute sufficiently high PN order waveforms even for generic orbits.
 It will be possible to perform sufficiently high PN order computation for the case of a test particle in slightly eccentric and inclined orbits around a Kerr black hole.
-However, it may be difficult to compute them for the case of a test particle in largely eccentric and inclined orbits around a Kerr black hole with reasonable time.
-Moreover, conservative effects of self-force, which are not included in this work, may contribute $\sim 20$ radians to the phase of waveforms during inspiral~\cite{ref:HG2009} (however see Tab.~II in Ref.~\cite{ref:HJNSST}, which suggests that conservative effects up to 9PN is sufficient to reduce the phase error to 10 milliradians by investigating 18PN scalar self-force).
+However, it may be difficult to compute them for the case of a test particle in large eccentric and inclined orbits around a Kerr black hole in reasonable time.
+Moreover, conservative effects of self-force, which are not included in this work, may contribute $\sim 20$ radians to the phase of waveforms during inspiral~\cite{ref:HG2009} (however see Table ~II in Ref.~\citen{ref:HJNSST}, which suggests that conservative effects up to 9PN is sufficient to reduce the phase error to 10 milliradians by investigating 18PN scalar self-force).
 Another approach to discuss generic orbits may be the effective-one-body formalism which can determine unknown terms in PN approximation and self-force effects by calibrating them with numerical calculation~\cite{ref:EOB_EMRI,ref:NBHPBMT}.
-For the calibration, we recommend to use the fitting formula Eq.~(\ref{eq:flux_fit}) dealing with $(\ln (v))^n$ terms appear from 3$n$-PN.
+The present work has implications for this approach too.
+For the calibration, we recommend the use of our proposed fitting formula Eq.~(\ref{eq:flux_fit}) dealing with $(\ln (v))^n$ terms appearing from 3$n$-PN.

 {\it{Acknowledgments}}.~We are grateful to Bala R. Iyer for continuous encouragement to look into this problem and useful comments on the manuscript.
 We also thank Hiroyuki Nakano for useful comments on the manuscript.